alocksatyam/Calculator/README.md

 # Calculator
-Making of a calculator using smple python
+This is a simple calculator using python code simplest way of making a calculator along with comments for better understanding